 By default, newer submissions are listed on the top.
 You can use the member search box and the three helpful filters to find or sort submissions based on your needs.

-In this example, I switched to the Quizzes tab and selected student "Jue Wang" and item "4.1.5 Check for Understanding" to view her submission on this quiz.
+In this example, I switched to the Quizzes tab and selected student "Jue Wang" and item "4.1.5 Check for Understanding" to view her submission on this specific quiz.

 Grade File/Multimedia Assignments